Ronnie O'Sullivan

 O'Sullivan made his first competitive century break at age 10 and his first competitive maximum break at age 15.
-He was the first player to achieve 1,000 century breaks in professional competition, a milestone he reached in 2019 and which he has since extended to over 1,300 centuries.
+He was the first player to achieve 1,000 century breaks in professional competition, which he has since extended to over 1,300 centuries.
 He has made the highest number of officially recognised maximum breaks in professional competition, with 17, and holds the Guinness World Record for the fastest competitive maximum break, compiled in a time of 5 minutes and 8 seconds at the 1997 World Championship.
-At the 2025 Saudi Arabia Snooker Masters, he became the second player (after Jackson Page) to make two maximums in the same match as well as the oldest player (aged 49 years and 253 days) to make a maximum in professional competition.
+At the 2026 World Open, he made the highest break in professional snooker history, a of 153.

 During his career, O'Sullivan has experienced depression, mood swings, and drug and alcohol abuse.
 Known as a controversial and outspoken figure on the professional tour, he has been disciplined on several occasions by the World Professional Billiards and Snooker Association for his behaviour and comments.
 Outside his playing career, he has worked as a pundit for televised snooker coverage and has written crime novels, autobiographies, and a health and fitness book.
-He features in the 2017 miniseries Ronnie O'Sullivan's American Hustle and in the 2023 documentary film Ronnie O'Sullivan: The Edge of Everything.
-With Mark Williams and John Higgins, he is one of three players collectively known as the "Class of '92", who all turned professional during the 199293 season.
 A member of the World Snooker Tour Hall of Fame, he was appointed an OBE in 2016.
+Along with Mark Williams and John Higgins, he is one of three players known as the "Class of '92", who all turned professional during the 199293 season.